-- (1) Operation of air injection valves
+- 1. Operation of air injection valves

-- (2) Visual check of air chambers from inside of ships (as possible)
+- 2. Visual check of air chambers from inside of ships (as possible)

-- (3) Function test of the safety systems
+- 3. Function test of the safety systems

-- (4) Function test of emergency stops
+- 4. Function test of emergency stops

-- (5) Operational tests of machinery, electrical units, and control systems
+- 5. Operational tests of machinery, electrical units, and control systems

-- 1. For ES-ALS notation, the followings are to be included in the annual survey. - (1) Operation of air injection valves - (2) Visual check of air chambers from inside of ships (as possible)
+- 1. Operation of air injection valves - 2.
+Visual check of air chambers from inside of ships (as possible)